6 investors and founders spotlight SaaS, B2B and medtech as Wroclaw’s hot startup sectors – TechCrunch

 - Kamil Rudnicki, CEO, Timecamp

-- Paweł Łopatka, VP Country Manager, SoftServe
+- Paweł Łopatka, VP country manager, SoftServe

 - Michał Wędzicha, VP, CORE Services